Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 1, MVP

+- RIP: Route53 logs only go to us-east-1, and the only way OUT of us-east-1 is lambda.
+Will either have to re-design a few things, or have the lambda in us-east-1 trigger the one in the dynamic region...
+Idk what to do yet.

 - Finish the prototype for the Leaf Stack:
   - Incase the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - If the time limit is 12 hours, see if there's a way to get it to email you EVERY 12 hours.